MABDesigns/alx-system_engineering-devops/0x01-shell_permissions/README.md

 0. Bash script that can change user in linux to a user called Betty.
 1. Bash script that prints the effective username of the current user in linux.
+2. Bash script that prints all the groups the current user is part of.